AlbertHansen/TripleModularRedundancyTool_developer_guide/interaction_with_implementation.md

 ## Examples

-The following examples are recreated from the current [TMRG](https://tmrg.web.cern.ch/tmrg/).
+The following examples are recreated from the currently utilised [TMRG](https://tmrg.web.cern.ch/tmrg/).

 ---

 ### Combinatorial Logic - Full Triplication

+This example utilises the ```default_tmrt``` attribute set on the module declaration.
+This signals the implementation that all ports belonging to ```comb02``` should be triplicated.
+This will force the combinatorial logic between the ports to also be triplicated.

 ```sv
 (*default_tmrt="true"*)